collective/dexterity.membrane/README.txt

 ============

 This is very much alpha code.
 But it seems to work fine in a client project.
-Or at least the client where this package got copied from seems to work fine.
+Or at least the client code where this package got copied from seems to work fine.
 It could be that too much client code has been left behind here or removed, but it seems to be okay.